Density Matrix-based Dynamics for Quantum Robotic Swarms: Abstract

 \section{Abstract}

 In a robotic swarm, parameters such as position and proximity to the target can be described in terms of probability amplitudes.
-This idea led to recent studies on a quantum approach to the definition of the swarm, including a block-matrix representation.
-Here, we propose an advancement of the idea, defining a swarm as a mixed quantum state, to be described with a density matrix, whose size does not change with the number of robots.
-We end the article with some directions for future research.
+This idea led to recent studies on a quantum approach to the definition of the swarm, including a block-matrix representation. \ma{However, the size of such matrix-based representation increases drastically with the swarm size, making them impractical for large swarms.
+Hence, in this work, we propose a new approach for modeling robotic swarms and robotic networks by considering them as mixed quantum states that can be represented mathematically via density matrices.
+The size of such an approach only depends on the available degrees of freedom of the robot, and not its swarm size and thus scales well to large swarms.
+Moreover, it also enables the extraction of local information of the robots from the global swarm information contained in the density matrices, facilitating decentralized behavior that aligns with the collective swarm behavior.
+Our approach is validated on several simulations including large-scale swarms of up to $1000$ robots.
+Finally, we provide some directions for future research that could potentially widen the impact of our approach.}